Car TalkCar MaintenanceCar Engine7 Causes of Diesel Engine Car Losing Power When Accelerating

 These sensors can deteriorate due to heat and dust accumulation.
 Regularly cleaning them with specialized products can enhance their functionality and, consequently, the engine’s efficiency.

-While the MAF measures incoming air, the Oxygen sensor gauges the gasses exiting the engine.
+While the MAF measures incoming air, the oxygen sensor gauges the gasses exiting the engine.
 It is typically located in the exhaust pipe.
 When the MAF readings align with the Oxygen sensor readings, it indicates your car is running smoothly.

 The oxygen sensor also impacts the fuel injection system, making its proper operation crucial for your car’s performance.